AAUP@PG

 What you can do:

 Join Purdue Global’s chapter of the American Association of University Professors (PG-AAUP) to give and receive emotional, educational support during the inevitable fallout of SB202 et al. Sign up for AAUP national, and then select Purdue University Global from the dropdown list.
-If you're still not sure how your voice will make an impact, why not talk to us directly over at Slack?

 Advocacy always,